 In most colonial countries, individual banks produced early versions of currency.
 In the USA most of these banknotes are often referred to as "obsolete banks" (since the currency is no longer legal tender) while in Canada they're often referred to as "Chartered" or "private bank" notes.
 Some of the Chartered banks printed notes alongside the initial Bank of Canada 1935 series.

-This expression refers to when a collector discovers a tough/rare note & buys it for a regular (low) price since the owner/seller is unaware of its true value.
+This expression describes a collector who discovers a tough/rare note but buys it for a regular (lower) price since the owner/seller is unaware of its scarcity.
 The metaphor of snapping up a bargain while others are napping has its proponents & opponents due to the ethics of finding a gem amongst the rocks.
 Coin shops have been caught buying rare items from seniors for very minor premiums so the controversy is warranted.
 Here is an excellent thread on the "Ethics of Cherry Picking" posted over at the Paper Money Forum PMF (11/23).
 I hope you read it to get a better feel why this could become a "slippery slope."

 See "Proofs" below.

-I have become a big fan of workshops which anyone can attend at the many coins & paper money conventions (or shows) that occur in North America and elsewhere.
+I have become a big fan of workshops which anyone can attend at the many coins & paper money conventions (or shows) that occur.
 If you have an opportunity to attend the RCNA annual convention, then make an effort to go.
-The Chicago World's Fair of Money is the largest show/convention as far as I know.
+The ANA World's Fair of Money is the largest show/convention as far as I know.

-The reason I enjoy shows is not to pick up new currency but rather just to mix & mingle and learn new things.
-I enjoy attending a workshop & will always pick up supplies which have been priced very fairly at most shows I've attended.
-Also note that coin shows are great places for kids to pick up the collecting bug.
+The reason I enjoy shows is not to pick up new currency but rather just to mix & mingle with other collectors.
+I find notaphilists interesting to meet and coin/stamp collectors fun too.
+I enjoy attending a workshop & will always pick up supplies (currency sleeves) which have been fairly priced at most shows I have attended.
+Also note that coin shows are great places for kids to pick up the "collecting bug."

 Check out the Notaphilyc Sites link (& your chapter) in order to discover how you can get more involved at an RCNA convention or other shows.